Recognizing the warning signs of a possible heart attack* is your first line of defense:

 - Other signs of a heart attack may include breaking out in a cold sweat, nausea or lightheadedness.

 Death from a heart attack can occur within an hour after the onset of symptoms.
-If you can’t access emergency medical services, have someone drive you to the hospital right away.
 If you’re the one having symptoms, don’t drive yourself.
+Call 9-1-1 for assistance.

 Additional information about heart attacks is available through our Online Health Encyclopedia or by visiting the American Heart Association’s website.